iainctduncan/papers/source/features_usage.rst

 Scheduling Functions
 --------------------------------------------------------------------------------

-Arguably the most important feature of Scheme for Max is its scheduling and timing features, and their integration with the Max threading and transport subsystems.
+Arguably the most important features of Scheme for Max are its scheduling and timing capabilities and their integration with the Max threading and transport subsystems.
-On a surface level, they are quite straightforward: s4m provides functions that allow one to schedule execution of a zero-arity Scheme function at some point in the future, the simplest of these being the **delay** function.
+On a surface level, they are quite straightforward: s4m provides functions that allow one to schedule execution of a zero-arity Scheme function at some point in the future.
+The simplest of these is the **delay** function.
 In the example below, an anonymous function is created (in order to make a zero-arity function) and put on the scheduler to execute in 1000 milliseconds.
 The call to delay returns a